aaraam/vanilla-nodejs-website/README.md

-# Vanilla Node.JS project - node farms: Product Overview
+# Vanilla Node.JS project - node farms
 `Made entirely for self reference`

 This project is a basic Node.js application that serves a product overview page, individual product pages, and an API endpoint to fetch product data.